 - Support British farmers so that we can become more sustainable as a country

-The Guardian have wrote an interesting article on buying local and what it would mean to our economy.
+The Guardian published an interesting article on buying local and what it would mean to our economy.

-- Ideally use your local butchers, farm shops and farmers market but check that it is local meat first.
-If you do use a supermarket check for the red tractor logo.
+- Ideally use your local butcher, farm shops and/or farmers markets, but check that it's local meat first.
+If you do use a supermarket, look out for the red tractor logo.

-- Refrain from shopping online as often clothes and food will come from further a field, take a nice walk on a weekend to find your local market and meet new local people!
+- Refrain from shopping online too often as clothes and food will come from further afield.
+Take a nice walk on a weekend to find your local market and meet new, local people!

-- To find your local farmers market look at FARMA
+- To find your local farmers market, look at